Halifax MA Homes & Real Estate

 The Holmes Public Library is attached to the elementary school.
 It has a collection of over 62,000 physical and digital resources to take advantage of.
 There are tons of programs including book clubs, community reads, storytime events for little tots, a knitting club, as well as kid and adult versions of something called the Boredom Buster Bookbag.
 If you’re feeling in need of some new literature in your life, answer a few questions online about what you like to read and you’ll get a bag of 3-10 hand-picked books for you to borrow.
 The Holmes is a member of the SAILS Library Network which makes the contents of over 60 other libraries available to patrons for inter-library loans.

-The Halifax Youth & Recreation Department manages fifteen or so public rec spaces including fields, courts and playgrounds, the most popular one being HOPS Playground on Plymouth Street.
+The Halifax Youth & Recreation Department manages fifteen or so public recreation spaces including fields, courts and playgrounds, the most popular one being HOPS Playground on Plymouth Street.

 The town’s Council on Aging provides outreach programs, food, transportation, medical and exercise programs for Halifax seniors.
 Their offices are housed in the old Pope’s Tavern, built in 1820, which also used to be an inn.
 Many county meetings, church councils and conventions were held there in the 19th century.